puru444/Ethereum_ERC20_Token_KaseiCoin/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **DISCLAIMER:** This is just a college project based on hypothetical situation instructed to students to test their Blockchain Skills, hereby this Token doesn't contain any monetary value in any form.
 The content/code mentioned below is just for education purpose only & it's not a financial advice to consider this token to invest in any form or even to promote by any means.

-Ether used in this project are FAKE Ethers, the performance has been tested in test instance and please don not consider any of these ether as real ones.
-(I am not that Rich :p)
+Ether/Wei used in this project are FAKE Ether/Wei, in order to test the capabilities of this project I have used the replica of Ether in test instance.
+Therefore, please do not consider any of these ether as real ones.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------